Links break all the time. People reorganize websites or simply remove something they've put online.

 Alternatively, you can scrape the web on your own using a tool such as Web Scraper.

-While copyright, licensing restrictions, or IRB restrictions will likely prevent you from sharing the collection of documents that you study, you can still share your list of sources, codebook, scripts, and other data that would allow another researcher to replicate your findings.
+While copyright or licensing restrictions will likely prevent you from sharing the collection of documents that you study, you can still share your list of sources, codebook, scripts, and other data that would allow another researcher to replicate your findings.
 The UNT Libraries can help you: see our information on research data management.